 Better Heart Health

-Thanks to its high fiber content, this veggie can help reduce LDL lipid levels and prevent LDL cholesterol from oxidizing (3).
+Thanks to its fiber content, this veggie may help reduce LDL lipid levels and prevent LDL cholesterol from oxidizing (3).

 Foods rich in vitamin K are proven to protect your heart against atherosclerosis by preventing calcium buildup inside the walls of your blood vessels.
 This prevents them from rupturing and causing life-threatening complications such as stroke, heart attack, or kidney failure (10).

-Research also shows that judiciously increasing your intake of vitamin K can help lower your risk of developing Alzheimer’s disease, osteoarthritis, and heart disease (14).
-One cup of yellow squash has about 30% of the recommended daily intake for this critical nutrient.
+Research also shows that judiciously increasing your intake of vitamin K may help lower your risk of developing Alzheimer’s disease, osteoarthritis, and heart disease (14).

 How To Choose Yellow Squash While Grocery Shopping?